Aswang: Origins and influences

-Because of the archipelagic geography of the Philippines, and the primarily oral mode of inheriting and imparting narratives from the past for preservation or didactic purposes, stories about the aswang have evolved and adapted according to the locality in question.
+Because of the archipelagic geography of the Philippines and the primarily oral mode of inheriting and imparting narratives from the past for preservation or didactic purposes, stories about the aswang have evolved and adapted according to the locality in question.

 The aswang was born out of Philippine folklore, with stories of this terrifying creature dating back to at least the 16th century, when Spanish colonizers created the first written record of the monster.
 The Spanish noted that of all the monsters in their folklore, the aswang was the most feared by native people.

 One of the most famous origins of the term aswang came from the aswang tradition in the Bicol region during the sixteenth century.
 The Bicolanos believed in the God named Gugurang, who was the good God that acted as the beneficent of their region, the defender and guardian of their homes, and their protector against the evil of the God Asuang.
 The God Asuang, however, was the evil God and rival, who attempted to always cause harm to Gugurang and found pleasure in doing so.
 Gugurang was always praised by the Bicolanos, and Asuang shunned and cursed.

 However, in another story, Gugurang is portrayed as a fire-wielding God who, if displeased with the humans, would cause Mt.
 Mayon to erupt.
 The aswang had no control over the people and became jealous of Gugurang's power.
 As the aswang begged for Gugurang's fire, Gugurang felt that the aswang was only trying to have fire to win the favor of the people, and the two began to argue for centuries.
 But the aswang was able to steal fire by turning himself invisible and hiding the fire in a coconut shell.
-However, the aswang was unable to control the power and caused the entire world to catch flames.
-Gugurang followed the flames which led him to the aswang and took the fire back.
-He called the Gods to help him put out the fire with rain and take revenge on the aswang by making thunder and lightning to strike the mountains.
-The act brought upon all the evils and destruction in the land, which the people had never forgotten the aswang for.
+However, the aswang was unable to control the power and caused the entire world to catch fire.
+Gugurang followed the flames, which led him to the aswang and took the fire back.
+He called the Gods to help him put out the fire with rain and take revenge on the aswang by making thunder and lightning strike the mountains.
+The act brought all the evils and destruction in the land, which the people had never forgotten the aswang for.